-Except for the above, no other matters or circumstances have arisen since the end of the financial year which significantly affected or could significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.
+Except for the above, no matters or circumstances

+have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations or the state of affairs of the Company in future financial years.

-23 Statutory information
+24. Statutory information

-The registered office and principal place of business of the company is:
+The registered office and principal place of business of the Company is:

-159 Derrimut Drive Derrimut VIC 3026
+Mambourin Enterprises Limited 159 Derrimut Drive Derrimut VIC 3026